Economics, Ph.D.

 Candidacy Examinations

-Students will sit for a Candidacy Examination in a subject (or subjects) relevant to their general areas of research.
+Students will sit for a Candidacy Examination in two subjects relevant to their general area of research.
 Students must make their first attempt at the Candidacy Examination within the first 30 months of their Ph.D. program, and will normally be scheduled for late August.

 Thesis Proposal